 Studying Korean in your home will get you far – especially in an age where it’s possible to easily converse with people on the other side of the globe through Skype and web forums, anybody can practice Korean from the comfort of their living room.
 However, as you get more deeply immersed in your journey to learn to speak Korean, you may feel the inclination to visit (or move to) one of the cities on this list to increase both your exposure to elements of Korean culture and your chances of socializing with native speakers who can help you on your way to fluency.

 Experiencing the aspects of Korean culture that are only available when you’re visiting or living in an area densely populated with native Koreans is part of the thrill of learning the language – there are movie theaters playing movies in Korean, stores within which the clerk will address you in Korean, and restaurants in which you can order in Korean.
+These give great opportunities to practice reading Hangul, the Korean alphabet.
+If you can’t read Hangul yet you should definitely study it before visiting a Koreatown, it only takes about 90 minutes.
 Plan a trip and have fun with it!